nathen418/ChangeLEDWithTweet/README.md

 # Change LED With Tweet
 - Description: This project aims to let you change the color of an LED with a tweet, or turn on a particular color with that same tweet.
+- Made for a `Create A Light` project for my Lighting Productuon (THEATRE 338) class at the University of Wisconsin Milwaukee

 ## Rough outline:
 - Tweet a color to a twitter account